 Mirza Ghulam Ahmad had 2 daughters that made it to adulthood and procreated further.
 They are Mubarika Begum (born 1896, died on May 23rd, 1977) and Amtul Hafiz (born 25th January 1904, died ).
 MGA was known to marry off his children before reaching the age of 12.
 To our memory, none of MGA’s children made it past that age.
 MGA was already receiving fake revelations to the effect that he should marry off his eldest daughter (Mubarika) to Nawab Muhammad Ali Khan, who was a rich aristocrat from the Malerkotla state.
-Mubarika was only 10 years when she married a man of 40 years.
+Mubarika was only 10 years when she married a man of 40 years, and her new husband already had another wife, hence, MGA’s daughter became a 2nd wife to a much older man.
 Muhammad Ali Khan lived exclusively within MGA’s home every time he came to Qadian.
 He built a separate house in Qadian after his marriage however, it was connected to the new Nur-Masjid, which was named after Noorudin, and was right next to the Talim-ul-Islam High School, which seems to be 50-100 yards from the house of MGA.
 In 1910 Nooruddin was at the house of Nawab Muhammad Ali Khan and was returning to the home of MGA, he fell off of his pony and was dragged mercilessly, he almost died and had to have a leg amputated.
 Further, Nooruddin seemed to continue to live with MGA’s family until early 1914, wherein he moved out, he thus moved into this new house.
 He also had him (Nawab Muhammad Ali Khan) as the executor of his (noorudin’s) will.
 Noorudin thus died in the Nawab’s house and his will was read out by the Nawab (see page 334).
 They then elected Mirza Basheer-uddin Mahmud Ahmad in a make-shift election.

 MGA hints via a revelation that his daughter will eventually become a Nawab.
 Nawab Muhammad Ali Khan was living in MGA’s house in those days.
 (See, the 2009 online edition of Tadhkirah and also [al-Hakam, vol. 5, no. 44, November 30, 1901, p.
 3])[Amin of Bashir Ahmad, Sharif Ahmad and Mubarakah Begum,